snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 We're taking an iterative approach with Dataflow Runner - today it only has support for [AWS EMR][aws-emr] but we plan on growing it into a tool that can run on [YARN][apache-yarn], [Google Cloud Dataproc][google-dataproc], [Azure HDInsight][azure-hdinsight] and more!

-From the Snowplow perspective, and following on from our [RFC][emretlrunner-rfc], we are also exploring how to migrate from EmrEtlRunner to Dataflow Runner.
-We don't plan to do this immediately - Dataflow Runner needs to become more mature first, and there are still important features related to robust jobflow execution in EmrEtlRunner that XXXXX
+From the Snowplow perspective we are exploring how to migrate our users from EmrEtlRunner to Dataflow Runner, per our [RFC][emretlrunner-rfc].
+We don't plan on doing this immediately - Dataflow Runner needs to become more mature first, and there are still important jobflow execution features in EmrEtlRunner that have no equivalent yet in Dataflow Runner.
+However, expect to see some initial integration efforts between Snowplow and Dataflow Runner soon!

-XXXXX

-If you have specific features you'd like to suggest, please [add a ticket] [dataflow-runner-issues] to the GitHub repo.
+And of course if you have specific features you'd like to suggest, please [add a ticket] [dataflow-runner-issues] to the GitHub repo.

 <h2 id="contributing">6.
 Contributing</h2>